 Here are 6 thoughtful ways you can mark the anniversary of a loved one’s death

 Visit their resting place

-One of the most common ways to mark the anniversary of a loved one’passing away is to visit their final resting place.
+One of the most common ways to mark the anniversary of a loved one’s passing away is to visit their final resting place.
 People often visit their loved one’s graveside and decorate it with flowers.
 A death anniversary might also be the only time some people visit their loved one’s grave, so they use the time to clean up the gravestone and tidy the graveside.
-You can spend and take as long as you need when visiting your loved one’s final resting place.
+You can take as long as you need when visiting your loved ones final resting place.